-Regarding the irradiation of hydrated salts, our knowledge is even more limited.
-Only a few studies have been published, and the majority of them lack experimental data and are usually directed at the specific case of Europa's surface: Zolotov and Shock (2001); Brown and Hand (2013); McCord et al. (2001).
+Regarding the irradiation of hydrated salts, our knowledge is even more 520 limited.
+Only a few studies have been published and the majority of them lacks experimental data and is usually directed at the specific case of Europa's surface: Zolotov and Shock (2001); Brown and Hand (2013); McCord et al. (2001).
 Even the total sputtering yield of hydrated salts is unknown.
-Existing simulations may be of limited use to close this knowledge gap: the commonly used sputtering simulation SRIM (Ziegler et al., 2008) and its more comprehensive version SDTrimSP (Mutzke et al., 2009), for example, cannot simulate electronic sputtering nor the hydrate crystal structure.
-For anhydrous Na2SO4, sputtering experiments by Wiens et al. (1997) showed that the molecule usually fragments (the dominant Nabearing species simply being the Na-atom) and the sputtering yield was akin to a metal or a silicate, that is, $Y \approx 0.1$ instead of the $Y \approx 100$ to 1000 for energetic ions irradiating H2O or SO2 ices (Johnson et al., 1984).
+Existing simulations may be of limited use to close this knowledge gap: the 525 commonly used sputtering simulation SRIM (Ziegler et al., 2008) and its more comprehensive version SDTrimSP (Mutzke et al., 2009), e.g., cannot simulate electronic sputtering nor the hydrate crystal structure.
+For anhydrous Na2SO4, sputtering experiments by Wiens et al. (1997) showed that the molecule usually fragments (the dominant Na-bearing species simply be-

+- ing the Na-atom) and the sputtering yield was akin to a metal or a silicate, i.e. $Y \approx 0.1$ instead of the $Y \approx 100...1000$ for energetic ions irradiating H2O or SO2 ices (Johnson et al., 1984).
 McCord et al. (2001) reported that electron irradiation of anhydrous or hydrated epsomite released SO2 as the only detectable species.
-In particular, the authors did not see O2 or H2.
-Hydrated salts thus should not be treated as salts plus independent water for radiolysis.
-Ion irradiation experiments with hydrated salts have not been performed, to the best of our knowledge.
+In particular, the authors did not see O2 nor H2. - 535 Hydrated salts thus should not be treated as salts plus independent water for radiolysis.
+Ion irradiation experiments with hydrated salts have not been performed to the best of our knowledge.
 For future models and interpretation of Ganymede surface and atmosphere observations, more theoretical studies and laboratory experiments are required to study the sputtering yields and space weathering effects of hydrated sulphuric acid, hydrated salts, and possibly hydrated silicates (if they indeed constitute the darkening agent) at conditions relevant for Ganymede's surface.